NPN/coerceo/README.md

 cargo run --release
 ```

-There are [variations](http://coerceo.com/rules2.html) on the game, but this program does not support any of them.
+There are [variations](http://coerceo.com/rules2.html) on the game, but this program does not support them yet.

 ## Notation